Japan: Where to Stay in Sapporo & Things to Do by Area

 4. Nakajima Park

 Japan: Where to stay in Sapporo & What are the best things to do?
 The most popular areas to stay in for visitors follow a vertical axis through the city.
-From the university campus in the north down to Nakajima Park in the south you will cover a large part of Sapporo’s main sights and cultural offers.
+From the university campus in the north down to Nakajima Park in the south, you will cover a large part of Sapporo’s main sights and cultural offers.

-Below you will find a description of the four areas where most visitors stay during their visit to Sapporo in northern Japan: around Odori Park, Susukino, Sapporo Station, and Nakajima Park.
+Below, you will find a description of the four areas where most visitors stay during their visit to Sapporo in northern Japan: around Odori Park, Susukino, Sapporo Station, and Nakajima Park.
 In addition, there is a description of some of the best things to do in each of these areas in Sapporo.

-Note that it you stay near Sapporo Station, it will be easy to hop on the train for day trips to other parts of Hokkaido and northern Japan.
+Note that if you stay near Sapporo Station, it will be easy to hop on the train for day trips to other parts of Hokkaido and northern Japan.
 In case you have a JR Pass, you could consider using Sapporo as your base and travel around ‘for free’ while staying here.

 Explore the four most popular areas of the city for tourists below.

 Another nearby tower is the historic Clock Tower from 1878, today regarded as a symbol of the city.
-In 1970 it became a National Important Cultural Property, and it is today a museum and historical landmark that tells the story of Sapporo in Japan.
+In 1970, it became a National Important Cultural Property, and it is today a museum and historical landmark that tells the story of Sapporo in Japan.

 The Odori district features another great attraction in the city.
 The Underground City consists of two unique underground shopping streets, both with access from Odori Station.
-‘Aurora Town’ stretches to the east and ‘Pole Town’ stretches to the south.
+Aurora Town stretches to the east and Pole Town to the south.
 They make shopping possible even when it is cold or raining.

 Susukino is Sapporo’s entertainment district, with large neon light advertisements on building façades and an abundance of restaurants, bars, and other establishments in the entertainment genre.
 There is also a wealth of shops of all kinds, so it is the perfect district to stay in for shopping and exploring Sapporo’s nightlife.

 Susukino’s Tanuki Koji shopping arcade south of Odori Park is one of the oldest covered shopping streets in Sapporo.
 It was established in 1873 and today includes around 200 stores, restaurants, and bars.
-The arcade is a popular spot for locals and visitors alike and is often the focal point of local festivals and Sapporo’s folklore.
+The arcade is a popular spot for locals and visitors alike, and it is often the focal point of local festivals and Sapporo’s folklore.

-Strolling around Susukino in the evening, notice among the many illuminated billboards the large Nikka Whisky advertisement board, truly a landmark of Sapporo!
+Strolling around Susukino in the evening, do notice among the many illuminated billboards the large Nikka Whisky advertisement board, truly a landmark of Sapporo!

-When planning where to stay in Sapporo, consider a hotel near the JR train station.
+When planning where to stay in Sapporo, you may consider a hotel near the JR train station.
 If you are planning to make day trips out of Sapporo, it can be convenient to find accommodation near Sapporo Station.
 This way, you can easily hop on a morning train to explore other parts of Hokkaido, and similarly, you will almost be back at your hotel when you get back to Sapporo Station in the evening.
 The areas north of the station are generally quiet, for example around Hokkaido University.

 South of the station, close to the Botanical Garden, the former Hokkaidō Government Office is a notable building in an American neo-baroque style.
-It is a red brick building from 1888 that today welcomes visitors and serves as a small museum with historical exhibition rooms, a library, a conference room, and a tourist information.
+It is a red brick building from 1888 that today welcomes visitors and serves as a small museum with historical exhibition rooms, a library, a conference room, and a tourist information office.

 If you want to stay in an area of Sapporo with great opportunities to go for a morning walk in a relaxed environment – and still be close to the city, you might consider staying near Nakajima Park.
 The park features both historical buildings and cultural events.
 Moreover, you will also be close to the green riverbanks of the Toyohira River.

 Besides its 5,000 trees, a large pond, the Shobu Pond, is the centrepiece of the park.
-In the summer, the pond is popular for a boat trip!
+In the summer, the pond is attractive for a boat trip!
 Year-round, people flock to Nakajima Park to jog, take a walk, or participate in the Hokkaido Shrine Festival.

 Cultural assets include the Concert Hall Kitara, the Hokkaido Museum of Literature, a few shrines, and the landmark Hōhei Kan, which is a historical hotel dating back to 1881.
 Today, it is frequently used as a wedding venue.
-Furthermore, there is an astronomical observatory, several lawns, forests, and some tennis courts.
+Furthermore, there is an astronomical observatory, several lawns, forests, and a few tennis courts.
 Other attractions include a tea house and a Japanese Garden.

-Around the park there are a few hotels from which you can enjoy amazing views of the park.
+Around the park, there are a few hotels from which you can enjoy amazing views of the park.

-From Sapporo you can easily go on a day trip to places such as the lavender fields around Furano in Hokkaido or the historic city, Otaru.
+From Sapporo, you can easily go on a day trip to places such as the lavender fields around Furano in Hokkaido or the historic city, Otaru.

 Japan: Where to Stay in Sapporo & Things to Do